 If there are repeated episodes of cellulitis or erysipelas, the doctor may suggest long-term preventative antibiotic treatment.

 - See your doctor as early as possible if you think you are getting another attack of erysipelas or cellulitis.
 If the attacks become frequent, your doctor may give you a prescription for an antibiotic to keep at home and take as soon as you notice any symptoms of infection.

 - You should follow advice about skin care to reduce breaks in the skin.

-- Support stocking, leg elevation and weight loss can help any remaining swelling of your legs.
+- Support stocking, leg elevation, exercise and weight loss can help any remaining swelling of your legs.

-- Avoid smoking and stay clear from smokers when using paraffin-based products, as theses are highly flammable.
+- Avoid smoking and stay clear from smokers when you are using paraffin-based skin care products, as these are highly flammable.

 Where can I get more information about cellulitis and erysipelas?